Configure private link for Azure Monitor

 Follow the steps in this section to review and validate your private link setup.

-The private endpoint you created should now have five DNS zones configured:
+The private endpoint created in this article should have the following five DNS zones configured:

 privatelink.monitor.azure.cn